MAIN NEAPOLITAN VIOLIN MAKERS OF THE 20TH CENTURY.

 Sannino was without doubt one of the most elegant and refined Neapolitan makers of the 20th Century.

 Originally a violin player, he started to visit the workshops of Verzella and Altavilla, when he helped (as a translator) the German violinmaker Fridolin Hamma during his trips to Naples in search of old instruments.
-He made instruments labeled in his own name, as well as beautiful copies of the Classical Masters, in particular Gagliano, but also of Stradivari, Guadagnini, Pressenda, with the varnish tastefully and skillfully antiqued “in the style” of a chosen Master, but still with a very strong personal touch.
+He made instruments labeled in his own name, as well as beautiful copies of the Classical Masters: Gagliano, Stradivari, Guarneri, Guadagnini, Pressenda among others, with the varnish tastefully and skillfully antiqued “in the style” of the chosen Master, but still with a very strong personal touch.

 His son-in-law was Vincenzo D’Aria, who at times eventually helped him finish some of his instruments.
 VS left a remarkable production of ± 700 violins, 50 violas, 75 celloes and other kinds of stringed instruments.